mapsacosta/EAFJupyter/docs/00_getting_started.rst

 .. important::

-   The CC8 notebook will be removed in a future update and the rescue notebook, with instructions on how to use it, are documented here<>.
+   The CC8 notebook will be removed in a future update and the rescue notebook, with instructions on how to use it, is documented here<>.

 Basic SL7 Interactive
 -----------------------